 A CD of these oral histories was published and distributed in 2000.
 Over the passing years, problems began to develop with the technology used to navigate the programs.
 When discovered, solutions were sought from technology sources on and off campus, but without success.
 In 2010 and the years to follow, the CD was sent to various companies throughout the U.S. who thought they could open the CD and reprogram it, but these claims never materialized.
 After several of these attempts, Dr. Gerald Carlson, Dean of Education, was made aware that Dr. Doug Williams, Professor in the College of Education and Director of CALIT, thought he had a possible solution.
 Dr. Williams identified the needed software and Dr. Carlson agreed to purchase the software for the College of Education.
 The new software program was successful and with new life, Dr. Williams was able to capture some of the CD.
 The videos are available to you at this time because of his dedication and perseverance.
 He is owed a great debt of gratitude because without his efforts, what was captured in 1998 would probably have been lost forever.
 In addition, he helped restore some of the sections of the Book of Letters.
 With that assistance and the original letters, our earlier editors were able to rewrite each of them exactly as they had been produced on the CD.

 Lastly, special appreciation is extended to all who wrote letters for the Book of Letters, participated in the Academic Showcase Programs and Centennial Celebration, and participated in the videos to help preserve our storied history.
-November, 1998 was a very special month in the history of the university and the College of Education and all committee members are grateful to have played a small role in bringing those activities and opportunities to our former students and the publics we serve.
+November 1998 was a very special month in the history of the University and the College of Education and all committee members are grateful to have played a small role in bringing those activities and opportunities to our former students and the public we serve.